tarepan/LPCNet/README.md

 The BSD licensed software is written in C and Python/Keras.
 For training, a GTX 1080 Ti or better is recommended.

-This software is an open source starting point for LPCNet/WaveRNN-based speech synthesis and coding.

 ## Inference
 ### Setup
 Following commands build inference program written by C for x86/64 and ARM CPU.